+A) Policies and Procedures: The IHSA policy for entry deadlines, late entries, and withdrawals shall be the
-B) Online Entries: All member schools must enter their school into the state series competition through the IHSA Schools Center on the IHSA website at www.ihsa.org.
-The deadline for entry is February 1, 2024.

-C) Late Entries: Any attempt to enter a sport online after the established deadlines will be denied.
+- 1) Online Entries: All member schools must enter their school into the state series competition through the IHSA Schools Center on the IHSA website at www.ihsa.org.
+The deadline for entry is August 28, 2023. - B) Late Entries: Any attempt to enter a sport online after the established deadlines will be denied.
 Schools that wish to enter after the deadline will be considered late.
 To be considered for late entry, the principal/IHSA official representative must contact the IHSA administrator in charge of that sport in writing requesting entry into the state series.
-The penalty for a school's late entry shall be a payment of \$100.00 for the sport they wish to enter.

-D) Breach of Contract By-Law 6.041 (Withdrawal Procedure): To withdraw without penalty, the principal must fax or e-mail notice to Carol Carr at the IHSA office (ccarr@ihsa.org or 309-663-7479), notifying the IHSA of the school's withdrawal from the boys' tennis tournament series prior to the online list of participants deadline of May 14, 2024.

-1) If a school withdraws after the deadline for entering their online list of participants, the school will be charged a \$100 penalty.

-2) If a school does not show up for competition, the school will be charged a \$100 penalty and, if applicable, the school may be charged for any additional financial loss sustained by the offended school(s) or the association because of such breach.

-E) Eligibility: All member schools in good standing may enter an individual(s) (one (1) singles player or one (1) doubles team) or a team under the provisions of IHSA by-law 3.054.
+The penalty for a school's late entry shall be a payment of \$100.00 for the sport they wish to enter. - C) Breach of Contract By-Law 6.041 (Withdrawal Procedure): To withdraw without penalty, the principal must fax or e-mail notice to Carol Carr at the IHSA office (ccarr@ihsa.org or 309-663-7479), notifying the IHSA of the school's withdrawal from the girls' tennis tournament series prior to the online list of participants deadline of October 10th, 2023. - 1) If a school withdraws after the deadline for entering their online list of participants, the school will be charged a \$100 penalty. - 2) If a school does not show up for competition, the school will be charged a \$100 penalty and, if applicable, the school may be charged for any additional financial loss sustained by the offended school(s) or the association because of such breach. - D) Eligibility: All member schools in good standing may enter an individual(s) (one (1) singles player or one (1) doubles team) or a team under the provisions of IHSA by-law 3.053.
 Any school with 6 or more players must have participated in six (6) varsity contests prior to the state series.
-Note: Individual entries do not have a minimum number of contest requirements.

-F) Affirmative Action Policy: Only boys shall be permitted to participate in the state series except as provided in the IHSA affirmative action policy.

-G) Online List of Participants: Each school must complete the online list of participants by midnight on Tuesday, May 14, 2024.
+Note: Individual entries do not have a minimum number of con- test requirements. - E) Affirmative Action Policy: Only girls shall be permitted to participate in the state series except as provided in the IHSA affirmative action policy. - F) Online List of Participants: Each school must complete the online list of participants by midnight on Tuesday, October 10, 2023.
 If a school does not submit the online list of participants by the deadline, coaches and/or participants from the school are subject to penalties which could include, but not be limited to, being ruled ineligible to coach or compete in the state series and/or charged \$100.00.

-1) Confirmation of receipt of the online list of participants: Schools should login to their schools center site on the IHSA website and go to the activity tracker.
-The activity tracker will show "completed", if you have checked the button indicating you finished your report.

-2) If the activity tracker does not indicate "completed", then you must go back into your school's list of participants and check the button on the online list of participants indicating you are finished with the report.

-H) Team Entries: No more than two doubles teams and two singles players may represent each school.
+- Confirmation of receipt of the online list of participants: Schools should login to their school center site on the IHSA website and go to the activity tracker.
+The activity tracker will show "completed", if you have checked the button indicating you finished your report. - 2) If the activity tracker does not indicate "completed", then you must go back into your school's list of participants and check the button on the online list of participants indicating you are finished with the report. - G) Team Entries: No more than two doubles teams and two singles players may represent each school.
 A player may not enter both the singles and doubles events.